 How do you move from one milligram per liter to .066 milligrams per liter?

-To meet the extremely stringent nutrient limit at the current location, the City would have to incorporate a range of new and emerging technologies.
+To meet the extremely stringent nutrient limit at the current location, the City had to incorporate a range of new and emerging technologies.

-According to Danzl, a combination of innovative wastewater technologies and processes can be implemented in tandem in order to reduce nutrient load to low levels, including enhanced tertiary processes coupled with biological nutrient removal.
+According to Danzl, a combination of innovative wastewater technologies and processes were implemented in tandem in order to reduce nutrient load to low levels, including enhanced tertiary processes coupled with biological nutrient removal.

-As it progresses with its wastewater treatment facilities and prepares for the next few decades, the City of Detroit Lakes Public Utility will continue to serve as a role model for other communities affected by extremely stringent nutrient load regulations.
+As it progressed with its wastewater treatment facilities and prepared for the next few decades, the City of Detroit Lakes Public Utility serves as a role model for other communities affected by extremely stringent nutrient load regulations.

 Jessica Hedin, PE*, is a wastewater engineer with experience in planning and design of industrial and municipal wastewater treatment facilities.
 Her experience with wastewater treatment includes anaerobic and activated sludge systems, headworks, ultraviolet disinfection and biosolids handling.
 Contact Jessica